|

 After the first enumeration required by the first article of the Constitution, there shall be one Representative for every thirty thousand, until the number shall amount to one hundred, after which the proportion shall be so regulated by Congress, that there shall be not less than one hundred Representatives, nor less than one Representative for every forty thousand persons, until the number of Representatives shall amount to two hundred, after which the proportion shall be so regulated by Congress, that there shall not be less than two hundred Representatives, nor MORE (LESS) than one Representative for every fifty thousand persons.

-(The LESS was in the original draft of the amendment proposed by William Loughton Smith, and would have avoided a mathematical inconsistency.
-The final version substituted MORE.
+(The LESS was in the original draft of the amendment proposed by William Loughton Smith, and would have avoided a mathematical inconsistency2.
+The final version substituted MORE, but history lacks a documented reason.
 See this article for one perspective.
-Kyvig [private communication] thought the MORE was intentional, as it provided an ample cap within which a future Congress could act, rather than tying them to an unworkable firm minimum.
+OTOH, Kyvig [private communication] thought the MORE was intentional, as it provided an ample cap within which a future Congress could act, rather than tying them to an unworkable firm minimum.
 But MORE created other mathematical issues until the nation was larger than ten million.
+Clearly math is not Congress's strong suit).

-Instead of setting a fixed cap on the number of members (which would not scale with population), they chose a stepwise increase in the maximum number of delegates with population.
-So, with a population of ~4 M after the first census in 1790 but taking into account the 3/5ths rule, the amendment translates to at least ~115 members.
+Instead of setting an immediate fixed cap on the number of members (which would not scale with population), they chose a stepwise increase in the minimum number of delegates with population, and then an upper bound.
+So, with a population of ~4 M after the first census in 1790, and taking into account the 3/5ths rule, the amendment translates to at least ~115 members.
 Above this lower limit, Congress could authorize additional seats (though eventually subject to the final MORE constraint).

-Many observers misread this somewhat convoluted amendment as capping congressional districts at 50,000 people.
+Many observers misread this somewhat convoluted amendment as eventually requiring congressional districts of 50,000 people.
 Which would lead to a modern Congress bursting at the seams- nearly 7000 in 2026.
 But this interpretation is in error given the MORE construction.
-Instead 7000 would the upper limit.
-The opposite would be true with the original LESS drafting.
+Instead, "representatives<population/50k" would be the upper limit.

 As the great historian David Kyvig noted: